snowkit/atom-flow/README.md

 - Right click a flow file in the tree view
 - Set as active flow file
 - Ctrl/Cmd + Shift + P (command palette)
-- flow:status or flow: set target
+- flow: status or flow: set target

 You can also select items from the status menu to perform an action or change the values.

+## Done

+- talk to and configure haxe completion provider for completion
+- flow status
+- flow file syntax color
+- flow target selection

+## :todo:

+- Build / Run